lerna-lite/lerna-lite/README.md

 [![PR](https://img.shields.io/badge/PR-Welcome-1abc9c)](https://github.com/lerna-lite/lerna-lite/pulls)

 Feel free to contribute any Pull Request.
-Also please note that I'm just a simple developer & user of this lib, the same as you are, and my knowledge of the library is also limited in some sections of the project, but together we can surely improve it.
+Also please note that the original code was not created by me and my knowledge of the library is still limited in some sections of the project.
+The main goal of this fork was to make it more modular and keep dependencies up to date (Renovate was put in place and runs weekly).

 ### Development / Contributions